 Two tortillas filled with slow cooker flank steak, topped with jalapenos, on a white plate.

-Mild chili powder: Mild chili powder doesn’t add much heat but does add lots of flavor.
-It pairs so well with the other ingredients in the spice rub (like the smoked paprika, brown sugar, cumin and garlic powder).
+• Mild chili powder: Mild chili powder doesn’t add much heat but does add lots of flavor, and I find it pairs so well with the other ingredients in the spice rub.

-Smoked paprika: The smoked paprika adds (you guessed it) some smokey flavor to this beef dish.
+• Smoked paprika: The smoked paprika adds (you guessed it) some smokey flavor to this beef dish, so I don’t recommend skipping it.

-Brown sugar: The brown sugar in the spice rub helps tenderize the meat and adds flavor without being overly sweet.
-For a low-carb, no-sugar option, however, feel free to leave it out.
+• Brown sugar: The brown sugar in the spice rub helps tenderize the meat and adds flavor without being overly sweet.
+I’ve tested it with just 1 tablespoon sugar, so if you’re concerned about sweetness, use less.

 Overhead shot of slow cooker flank steak topped with fresh herbs inside of a black crockpot.